trixoniisama/Steins-Gate-Project/README.md

 # Steins-Gate-Project
-Place to store most files used in my Steins Gate series encoding project
+Place to store some files used in my Steins;Gate series encoding project